 Top Things to Do for $10 or Less

-You might be surprised how much vacation fun $10 or less (per adult) will get you.
+You might be surprised at the special summer discounts available for adults and children.
 Savvy shoppers can purchase combination tickets for discounts to attractions and tours through St. Augustine’s Old Town Trolley Tours and Ripley’s Believe It Or Not!
 St. Augustine.
 Many attractions and tours offer discounts on tickets if purchased online in advance.
 Florida’s Historic Coast is amazing and affordable, and so much fun.

 You’ll find several attractions in one place at the Old Town Trolley complex.
 The Old Jail was built by Henry Flagler in 1891 and is listed on the National Registry of Historic Places.
 It was operational for more than 60 years and housed 72 prisoners at a time.